evantayloryates/yabai-wiki-fork/Installing-yabai-(from-HEAD).md

 Click `Create`, then `Continue` to create the certificate.

-Now onto installing *yabai*:
+Now onto installing yabai:

 ```sh
 brew install koekeishiya/formulae/yabai --HEAD
 codesign -fs 'yabai-cert' $(which yabai)
 ```

-Now run *yabai* once.
-It will quit and show a dialog asking for accessibility permissions.

 Open `System Preferences.app` and navigate to `Security & Privacy`, then `Privacy`, then `Accessibility`.
 Click the lock icon at the bottom and enter your password to allow changes to the list.
 Add `yabai` manually by using the `+` labelled button.
-When installed using Homebrew, *yabai* will usually be at `/usr/local/bin/yabai`.
+When installed using Homebrew, yabai will usually be at `/usr/local/bin/yabai`.
 Check the box next to `yabai` to allow accessibility permissions.

 Now install the scripting addition.